History

 1917

-- The first Red Triangle Club in Canada opened in Toronto in April 1917.
-It was situated on the corner of Queen and Victoria Streets.
-As well as being an inexpensive hotel it was a convenient place for returned soldiers, convalescing soldiers and those on leave to check belongings when passing through Toronto.
-The building also contained a writing room, a room for music and billiards, and a cafeteria.
+- The first Red Triangle Club in Canada opened in Toronto in April 1917 at the corner of Queen and Victoria streets.
+In addition to serving as an inexpensive hotel, it provided a convenient place for returning and convalescing soldiers, as well as those on leave, to store belongings while passing through Toronto.
+The building contained a writing room, a music and billiards room, and a cafeteria.

 1919 (WWI)

-- Nearly 800 six-month free memberships were presented to soldiers returning from the World War.
+- Nearly 800 six-month free memberships were presented to soldiers returning from the First World War.

 1919

-- Camp Sunfish opened.
-It was located on Sunfish Island now called Algonquin Island, one of the Toronto Islands.
-Initially the camp catered to employed boys.
-In the 1940s the camp moved to the west side of Lake Simcoe in the Township of Innisfil and remained there until 1955 when the property was sold due to the encroachment of cottages.
+- Camp Sunfish opened on Sunfish Island, now known as Algonquin Island, one of the Toronto Islands.
+Initially, the camp served employed boys.
+In the 1940s, it moved to the west side of Lake Simcoe in the Township of Innisfil and remained there until 1955, when the property was sold due to encroaching cottage development.

 1921